CSE and FGM

 Multi-Agency Sexual Exploitation (MASE) meeting

-Nick Wilkinson, Head of Youth Justice and Safer Young Kent, is the Education and Young People's Services lead on the MASE.
+Nigel Baker, Head of Service: 0-25 East Kent, is the Children, Young People and Education lead on the MASE.

 Child Sexual Exploitation Team (CSET) and Operation Willow